Chart Color Schemes

 Collaroy - Collaroy Plateau has moderate levels of nearby infrastructure activity, ranking in the 41stth percentile nationally

-Eighteen projects have been identified by AreaSearch as potentially impacting the area's performance.
-Key projects include Montecito Collaroy, 1010-1014 Pittwater Road Mixed Use Development, 1129-1131 Pittwater Road Mixed Use, and Cromer Village Green (Proposed Mixed-Use Precinct).
-The following list details those most likely to be relevant.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total 18 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include Montecito Collaroy, 1010-1014 Pittwater Road Mixed Use Development, 1129-1131 Pittwater Road Mixed Use, and Cromer Village Green (Proposed Mixed-Use Precinct), with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.